Child Custody Lawyers

 The idea of having to battle for the right to be with your child can be overwhelming, both financially and emotionally.
 It’s so easy to make rash decisions in the heat of the moment.
 You need a family law attorney to help you make sense of everything and reach your goals quicker.

-The experienced, award-winning child custody lawyers at Petrelli Previtera, LLC are on hand to help.
+The award-winning child custody lawyers at Petrelli Previtera, LLC are on hand to help.
 We know a thing or two about crafting a durable custody schedule, and we want to put our knowledge to work for you.

 When you retain us, rest assured that our focus will be on the child’s best interests.
 If a court hearing is necessary, our attorneys will relentlessly advocate for your visitation or custody rights.
 We can also help you create a conclusive parental plan outside of the courtroom.
 Whatever option you choose, our promise remains true: doing everything possible to bring clarity out of your child custody chaos.